CHARACTER CREATION

 and you will get to choose a second as soon as you complete the first story-line

 mission.
-And soon after, you'll have enough Starfleet Merits to buy your third.
+And soon after, you'll have enough Dilithium/Merits to buy your third.

 After arriving at the Earth spacedock, you'll want to take the turbolift up to